-To our knowledge, \Cref{theorem:main0_vel} constitutes the first result in the direction of Agrachev's open problem posed in \cite[Section 7]{Agrachev2014}.
-However, strictly speaking, the original version of the latter problem is not fully resolved in this article.
-Indeed, our fixed functions $\xsym{\vartheta}_1,\dots,\xsym{\vartheta}_N$ naturally depend on the time variable, while the formulation of the problem raised in \cite{Agrachev2014} asks for a control of the type \eqref{equation:truefinitedimensionalcontrol} with time-independent modes $\xsym{\psi}_1,\dots,\xsym{\psi}_N$.
+To our knowledge \Cref{theorem:main0_vel} provides a first result towards Agrachev's problem from \cite[Section 7]{Agrachev2014}.
+As requested there, we only employ a finite number of actual controls, which are scalar functions merely of time, while the overall control force is physically localized.
+However, strictly speaking, the original version of Agrachev's problem is not fully resolved here, as our profiles $\xsym{\vartheta}_1,\dots,\xsym{\vartheta}_N$ depend on time, while \cite{Agrachev2014} asks for a control of the type \eqref{equation:truefinitedimensionalcontrol} with time-independent modes.